-Preventative Electrical Maintenance in Pittsfield
+Preventative Electrical Maintenance in Massachusetts and Vermont

-Electrical Maintenance Services for Commercial & Industrial Facilities
+Electrical Maintenance Services for Commercial & Industrial Facilities in compliance with NFPA70e + NFPA70b.

 Electrical failures rarely come without warning signs.
 They come after years of deferred inspection, untorqued connections, and equipment that was never exercised or cleaned.
 At Comalli Group, Inc., our preventative electrical maintenance program is built to find those warning signs before they find you, through systematic testing, hands-on inspection, and detailed documentation performed by licensed technicians.